vbotka/ansible-collection-freebsd/docs/source/examples/207/example.rst

 .. note::

-   The following examples are tested with already present jails
+   This example is tested with present jails

    .. code-block:: console